 Oh and here as a little bonus a relative pronoun hack:

 If you don’t know what to use… USE “DIE”!!!

 It sounds the least odd and has the highest chance of being actually correct.

 0 of 4 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 4 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which of the following statements about relative clauses is true?
+0 of 4 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which of the following statements about relative clauses is true?
 Which of the following statements about German relative clauses is true?
 Which of the following are not a relative pronouns in German? (multiple answers) What’s the two steps you have to make to find the right relative pronoun?

 0 Essay(s) Pending (Possible Point(s): 0)